root-project/root/docbook/users-guide/Trees.md

 `MyClass` such that a change in your `Tree `or regeneration of `MyClass.h` does not force you to change `MyRealClass.h`.
 You can imagine deriving several classes from `MyClass.h`, each with a specific algorithm.
-To understand both files, let’s start with `MyClass.h` and the class declaration:
+To understand both files, let's start with `MyClass.h` and the class declaration:

 ### MyClass.h